Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Author Contributions

 \section{Author Contributions}

-M.G. conceived the experiments, A.S. developed the synthetic media and conducted the experiments, A.S. and M.G. analyzed the results, M.G. wrote the manuscript, and A.S., A.L., M.G., and R.P. reviewed and edited the manuscript.
+M.G. conceived the experiments, A.S. and D.K. curated and created the deepfakes, N.S. performed audio engineering, A.S., M.G., and N.S. conducted the experiments, A.S. and M.G. analyzed the results, A.S., M.G., and N.S. wrote the manuscript, and A.S., A.L., M.G., N.S. and R.P. reviewed and edited the manuscript.